Mary Pattillo Harold Washington Professor of Sociology and African American Studies

 Professor of Sociology and African American Studies, Faculty Affiliate Institute for Policy Research; Ph.D.
 University of Chicago 1997.
-Pattillo's areas of interest include race and ethnicity (specifically the black middle class), urban sociology, and qualitative methods.
+Pattillo's areas of interest include race and ethnicity, the black middle class, policy, inequality, urban sociology, and qualitative methods.

 Pattillo is a founding board member and active participant in Urban Prep Charter Academy, the first all-boys public charter high school in Chicago.